Suggested Searches

 Credits: NASA

 Michoud’s laboratories are equipped with the latest materials, processing and production support for testing large structures, components and full-scale hardware.
 The facility also includes one of the world’s largest manufacturing plants, with 43 acres under one roof and a working port with deep-water access, enabling transportation of large space systems and hardware.
-In total, the site spans 829-acres, including more than 220 acres of green space — prime land for new office, manufacturing and test facilities.
+In total, the site spans 829 acres, including ample green space – prime land for new office, manufacturing and test facilities.

 The facility is large enough to serve multiple programs and projects — even expanding to include new, non-NASA tenants who increase the value and profile of Michoud, and add to the expertise and capabilities of the facility.
+Since the Space Shuttle, Michoud’s unique multi-tenant model helps to offset the production costs.
 These partnerships also could provide ample opportunities for new, high-value technical training in state-of-the-art manufacturing processes, further advancing the Michoud workforce’s expertise and skill base.

 Michoud also is home to the National Center for Advanced Manufacturing, a partnership between NASA, the state of Louisiana, Louisiana State University and the University of New Orleans.
 The center provides advanced manufacturing technology for use in aerospace commercial markets.
 Through this partnership, new welding, fabrication and materials evaluation techniques developed by NASA and its partners will play a crucial role in development of NASA’s next-generation exploration and launch vehicles.